| |

 I like going to different Disney Parks to see what they do differently in each country.
 So far I’ve been to both Disney Park Resorts in the US, Disneyland Paris, and now Tokyo DisneySea.
 This post is my experience visiting Tokyo DisneySea in February 2023, with tips for buying tickets and planning an itinerary for a solo traveler.

 Unfortunately, what was supposed to be a fun day at Tokyo DisneySea turned into a battle of strength: me vs. the weather!
-Spoiler: I lost.
+What follows is my travel diary entry of how I spent 1 day at Tokyo DisneySea as a solo traveler who didn’t prepare as much as she should’ve.

 This post contains affiliate links.
 If you click on a link and buy something, I get a small percentage at no extra cost to you.
 Your support helps keep this blog running— thank you!
 Read full disclosure here.